mnot/I-D/binary-structured-headers/draft.md

 shown here.

-# Binary Structured Headers {#headers}
+# Binary Structured Fields {#fields}

-This section defines a binary serialisation for the Structured Header Types defined in {{!I-D.ietf-httpbis-header-structure}}.
+This section defines a binary serialisation for the Structured Field Types defined in {{!RFC8941}}.

-The types permissable as the top-level of Structured Header field values -- Dictionary, List, and Item -- are defined in terms of a Binary Literal Representation ({{binlit}}), which is a replacement for the String Literal Representation in {{RFC7541}}.
+The types permissable as the top-level of Structured Field values -- Dictionary, List, and Item -- are defined in terms of a Binary Literal Representation ({{binlit}}), which is a replacement for the String Literal Representation in {{RFC7541}}.

 Binary representations of the remaining types are defined in {{leaf}}.